TsailabBioinformatics/RNA-Seq/README.md

 ## demo using Eucalyptus data: instructions on sapelo2

-we are gonna use interaction mode to process some data, then submit the main script to the cluster. all the cmds are in the `demo.sh`. execute the `demo.sh` after the first step.
+we are gonna use interaction mode to process some data, then submit the main script to the cluster. execute the `demo.sh` after the first step.

 ```bash
 qlogin